Tea Estates Malawi: A Visitor's Guide to Thyolo, Mulanje & Conforzi

 The Mulanje estates have a different feel to Thyolo's.
 They're bigger, more industrial, and set against one of the most dramatic mountain backdrops in Africa.
 Lujeri Tea Estates is the second-largest producer in the country and works with the Sukambizi Association Trust — 5,700 smallholder farmers who collectively produce over 1.5 million kilograms of CTC black tea each year.
 Eastern Produce Malawi, which owns several of the historic Mulanje estates, accounts for around 38% of the country's tea exports.

-What to Expect on a Tea Estate Tour
+What to Expect in Tea Country

-Where to Stay — The Thyolo House on the Conforzi Estate
+Where to Stay — The Thyolo House

 Accommodation on the tea estates of Malawi falls into three categories.
-There are historic family homes converted into boutique lodges — Huntingdon House on Satemwa and The Thyolo House on Conforzi are the two best-known.
+There are historic family homes converted into boutique lodges — Huntingdon House on Satemwa and The Thyolo House are the two best-known.
 There are a handful of simpler estate guesthouses on some of the larger Mulanje plantations.
 And there's Blantyre itself, 40 minutes away, which has a range of business hotels if you're happy to drive in and out each day.

 Heritage suite interior at The Thyolo House